 - Dollar General Corporation in securities class actions, shareholder derivative actions and an SEC investigation related to Dollar General’s 2001 restatement.

-- Former senior executive of Valeant Pharmaceuticals in government investigations relating to the company’s restatement.
+- The former CEO of Valeant Pharmaceuticals (now Bausch Health) in government investigations and civil securities class actions and other litigation relating to the company’s restatement and sales practices.

 - Outside Board members and Audit Committee of a healthcare company in government investigations relating to accounting and FCPA issues.

-- Former senior financial executive of Lumber Liquidators in securities class action, shareholder derivative litigation, and government investigations arising from reports of tainted flooring products.
+- A former senior financial executive of Lumber Liquidators in securities class action, shareholder derivative litigation, and government investigations arising from reports of tainted flooring products.

-- Former senior executive of a biotech company in securities class actions, shareholder derivative litigation and an SEC investigation arising from the actions of certain investor and public relations firms hired by the company.
+- A former senior executive of a biotech company in securities class actions, shareholder derivative litigation and an SEC investigation arising from the actions of certain investor and public relations firms hired by the company.

 - Successful defense of a former senior financial executive of Fannie Mae in multiple securities class actions and other civil litigation arising out of the financial crisis.